-Applying to the College is now an online process.
+Applying to CNO is an online process.

 To apply for the Temporary Class, you must first apply to join the General Class and then apply to join the Temporary Class.
 If you have not already started this process, go to Maintain Your Membership to create an account and apply online.

 - Please note that you will need to create two online applications - one for the General Class and another for the Temporary Class.
 After you have begun the process to register in the General Class (see How to Apply), you can then apply for the Temporary Class online by creating a separate application for the Temporary Class and downloading the Temporary Class Offer of Employment Form.

 You should complete Section 1 of the form and the prospective employer (must be in Ontario) completes Sections 2.
 Once you have completed the form, you will have the chance to upload it during your application process online.
 However, if you do not upload the completed form at that time, you will need to send the form to CNO separately.
 Remember you must submit a valid police criminal record check.
 To make sure your application isn’t delayed, don’t wait until the end of the process to apply for it.